Overcoming Distribution Mismatch in Quantizing Image Super-Resolution Networks: Related Works

-\paragraph{Quantized super-resolution networks.} In contrast to high-level vision tasks, super-resolution poses different challenges due to inherently high accuracy sensitivity to quantization~\cite{ignatov2021real,ma2019efficient,xin2020binarized,Wang2021fully}.
-A few works have attempted to recover the accuracy by modifying the network architecture~\cite{ayazoglu2021extremely,jiang2021training,xin2020binarized} or by adopting different bits for each image~\cite{hong2022cadyq} or network stage~\cite{liu2021super}.
-However, the key challenge of quantizing SR networks is in the vastly distinct feature distributions of SR networks.
-To deal with such issue, PAMS~\cite{Li2020pams} adopts a learnable quantization range for different layers.
-Subsequently, recognizing that the distributions are not only distinct per layer, but per channel and per input image and adopts dynamic quantization function for each channel.
-Moreover, DDTB~\cite{zhong2022ddtb} employs an input-adaptive dynamic module to adapt the quantization ranges differently for each input image.
-However, these dynamic adaptations of quantization functions during test-time cost non-negligible computational overheads.
-In contrast, instead of designing input-adaptive or channel-wise different quantization modules, we focus on mitigating the feature variance itself.
+In contrast to high-level vision tasks, SR poses different challenges due to its inherent high sensitivity to quantization~\cite{ignatov2021real,ma2019efficient,xin2020binarized,Wang2021fully}.
+Some works have attempted to recover accuracy by modifying the network architecture~\cite{ayazoglu2021extremely,jiang2021training,xin2020binarized} or by assigning different bits for each image~\cite{hong2022cadyq,tian2023cabm,Hong_2024_CVPR} or network stage~\cite{liu2021super}.
+However, the primary challenge in quantizing SR networks lies in the vastly distinct feature distributions.
+To address this, Li \etal~\cite{Li2020pams} adopted a learnable quantization range for different layers.
+Subsequently, recognizing that the distributions vary not only by layer, but also by channel and input, Hong \etal~\cite{hong2022daq} introduced a channel-wise dynamic quantization function.
+Additionally, Zhong \etal~\cite{zhong2022ddtb} utilized an input-adaptive dynamic module to tailor quantization ranges for each specific input image.
+However, such dynamic adaptations of quantization functions during test-time incur non-negligible computational overheads.
+Instead of relying on test-time adaptive modules, our approach focuses on mitigating the feature mismatch before quantization.
 Our framework reduces the inherent distribution mismatch in SR networks with minimal overhead, accurately quantizing SR networks without dynamic modules.
 More recently, Qin \etal~\cite{qin2024quantsr} introduced additional transformation functions in both the forward and backward processes.
 However, performance degradation is still evident in ultra-low bit (\eg, 2-bit) scenarios.

-\section{Proposed method}
+\section{Proposed Method}

 In this section, after a brief introduction to network quantization (\Cref{subsec:preliminaries}), we first analyze the mismatch in the features of SR networks (\Cref{subsec:activation-mismatch}).
 Subsequently, we propose a solution to reduce this feature mismatch during training (\Cref{subsec:cooperative-mismatch}).
 Additionally, we examine the mismatch in weights across SR networks (\Cref{subsec:weight-mismatch}) and introduce a quantization range selection scheme that addresses the weight mismatch (\Cref{subsec:weight-clipping}).
 The overall training process is summarized in \Cref{algo-odm}.